On the Day of the TExMaT Test

 Calculators for the PBT MMT Tests

-Examinees taking the Master Mathematics Teacher EC-4 test will be provided with Texas Instruments TI-30X IIs scientific calculators at the test administration.
+Test takers taking the Master Mathematics Teacher EC-4 test will be provided with Texas Instruments TI-30X IIs scientific calculators at the test administration.
 Directions for use will not be provided at the test center.
-You may not use your own calculator for this test.
+Do not bring your own calculator for this test.

 FX 1.0 series, FX-7400 series, FX-9750 series, CFX-9850 series, FX-9860 series, CFX-9950 series, CFX-9970 series, FX 2.0 (ALGFX2.0), FX-CG-10 (PRIZM)